pudquick/GetADPropPlus/readme.md

 It can let you look up AD attributes from within Excel, which can help immensely with spreadsheets relating to computer or user objects.
 Usage of the function is as follows:

-=GetADPropPlus(attributeToMatch, objectType, matchString, attributeToReturn)
+`=GetADPropPlus(attributeToMatch, objectType, matchString, attributeToReturn)`

 An example usage for returning the display name of a user, based on their login account, would be:

-=GetADPropPlus("samaccountname", "User", "<login name here>", "displayname")
+`=GetADPropPlus("samaccountname", "User", "<login name here>", "displayname")`

+This will perform an AD search of the login name provided and attempt to find a match for a "User" object with that login name value for their samaccountname attribute.
+If found, it will return the displayname attribute for that object.

 An example usage for returning the description of a computer object, based on the computer's domain name, would be:

-=GetADPropPlus("cn", "Computer", "<computer name here>", "description")
+`=GetADPropPlus("cn", "Computer", "<computer name here>", "description")`

+This will perform an AD search of the computer name provided and attempt to find a match for a "Computer" object with that login name value for their cn attribute.
+If found, it will return the description attribute for that object.

 As this is an Excel function, when used you can replace the "<whatever name here>" strings with cell addresses instead and it will perform the lookup using the value of the cell in the Excel spreadsheet.